szaumoor/ZSTweaks/README.md

 **Component 1241:** Make Purifier's Dispel Magic be at level 30, like Staff of the Magi and Carsomyr

-Just as the title says.
-It's kinda funny considering the description of the weapon mentions Pit Fiends, which are Lawful Evil.
+This makes the dispel magic effect equal to those in the Staff of the Magi and Carsomyr.

 **Component 1250:** Make Yamato's passive abilities more substantial